samcartersmith/cds/docs/release/cds-packages.md

 If heimdall fails to do this for some reason, then manually deploy to those targets as well.

 ![release.png](/docs/release.png)

+If any changes were made to the `cds-migrator` package, manually deploy:

+- corporate::cds-migrator

 ## Verifying a Release